Newpoki/poc-demo-ut/README.md

 As said previously for [Custom hooks tests](#custom-hooks), `react-testing-library` allow us to write integration tests for a component.
 IMHO, we could, but we shouldn't test EVERY single components in the application with this lib.
 Only those who are re-used, UI components for exemple, like Buttons, Checkboxes, Input etc.

-See `src/components/tests/Button.test.tsx` or `src/App.test.tsx` for exemple.
+See buttons tests like:

+- `src/components/tests/SimpleButton.test.tsx`
+- `src/components/tests/IntermediaryButton.test.tsx`
+- `src/components/tests/Button.test.tsx`

 **NB**: In `src/App.test.tsx`, I'm misleading myself by testing what could be a huge components (App.tsx) instead of directly testing the Button component.
 This is only to show what we could do.
 Ladies and gentlemen, don't try this at home.